pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 A `ClientFactory` is created in the context of a Scope, since all Readers, Writers and other Clients created by the `ClientFactory` are created in the context of that Scope.
 The `ClientFactory` also needs a URI to one of the Pravega Controllers (`ClientFactory.withScope(scope, controllerURI)`) , just like `StreamManager`.

-As the `ClientFactory` and the objects it creates consumes resources from Pravega, it is a good practice to create these objects using a try-with-resources statement.
-Given that `ClientFactory` and the objects it creates all implement `Autocloseable` feature, the try-with-resources approach makes sure that, regardless of how the application ends, the Pravega resources will be properly closed in the right order.
+As the `ClientFactory` and the objects it creates consume resources from Pravega and implement `AutoCloseable`, it is a good practice to create these objects using a try-with-resources.
+By doing this, we make sure that, regardless of how the application ends, the Pravega resources will be properly closed in the right order.

 Once the `ClientFactory` is instantiated, we can use it to create a Writer.
 There are several things a developer needs to know before creating a Writer: